Jordan: Tired of 'ingrained racism and violence toward people of color'

 Chauvin and three other Minneapolis police officers ignored Floyd's cries for help and he eventually went motionless.
 The incident was caught on video, leading to outrage across the country.
-Jordan, the owner of the Charlotte Hornets, said he understands the outrage around the nation.
+Jordan, the owner of the Charlotte Hornets, said he understands the rage.

 "My heart goes out to the family of George Floyd and to the countless others whose lives have been brutally and senselessly taken through acts of racism and injustice."
 Jordan expressed his feelings on a day in which protests again raged across the nation.